AlexisTM/LIDAREnhanced/README.md

 Todo
 --------
-- Library configurations to avoid to open the library to use our personnal parameters
 - Velocity readings
 - Independant callbacks for each lasers or when each are done, or one single callback for every lasers